tamilselvan-lws/Documents/INSTALLATION GUIDE/Correction/Rocky/self-signed-ssl-rocky-nginx.md

 cp private.key /etc/pki/tls/private
 cp faveorootCA.crt /etc/pki/ca-trust/source/anchors/
 ```
-- Then adding the Virtual host file, for that we need to create a file in webserver directory as <b>/etc/nginx/nginx.conf.</b>
+- Then adding the Virtual host file, for that we need to create a file in webserver directory as <b> nano /etc/nginx/nginx.conf.</b>
 - Add the following lines to your Nginx configuration, modifying the file paths as needed:

 ```